chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     Π:sub:`i=1`:sup:`3` α:sub:`i` = "mother may I" ∎

 From the previous example, it should be clear what the meaning of the Limitation operation is within the formal system.
-Limitation is a method of constructing a Sentence-like (see Section II.I for the formal difference between a Delimitation and Sentence) String from a sequence of words.
+Limitation is a method of constructing a Sentence-like (see Section II.III for the formal difference between a Limitation and Sentence) String from a sequence of words.

 Note the previous example may be misleading in one important respect.
 A Limitation is not necessarily "grammatical" or "meaningful".
 It may be a String of semantic Words without an accompanying interpretation on the Sentence level of the linguistic hierarchy.